wwwwwwzx/3DSRNGTool/README.md

    - Real96 for testing and lots of good advice
    - Zep715 for figuring out tons of infomation from the assembly
    - Shiny_Sylveon for contributions to Gen6 Egg RNG

-- Kaphotics for PkHeX and Pk3DS.
+- Kaphotics for PkHeX, KeyBV and Pk3DS.
 I borrowed some code from the PKHeX Core Library and extracted ROM info using Pk3DS.
 - 44670 for NTRClient.

 ## Final Screen